 During the 2015-2016 school year, our team decided to focus on the discipline and student leadership disparities.
 Staff, especially those who facilitated student clubs, were encouraged to consider referring back to our foundational structural racism training, implicit bias and microaggressions trainings via a racial equity lens to ensure that these student groups mirrored the racial demographics of our student population.
-To learn more about 2015-16 and its outcomes, here is our final report for 2015-16.

 In 2017-18, we no longer received funding from the Asheville City Schools Foundation, but wanted to continue to provide training and workshops to our staff and families.
 The Claxton Racial Equity Team became the Claxton Social Justice League, in order to broaden our work to include the intersectionality of LGBTQ+ and Immigrant rights within racial justice.
 We became self-funded and developed partnerships outside of Asheville City Schools in order to continue our work.

 Currently, we continue to provide space to talk about social justice topics with students, staff and families through the Teaching Tolerance resources, including their Social Justice Standards and other school-wide events, such as the YWCA's Stand Against Racism day.
 Our Family Voices nights continue to provide feedback to our school from our families of color.
 Our team is grateful for having a space to support our staff and students in social justice work.